 Edie Melson: Social media, blogs, websites

-Conferees will send blog address and social media addresses so Edie can evaluate and dig into both the blog and the most effective social media for them.
+Conferees will send blog addresses and social media addresses so Edie can evaluate and dig into both the blog and the most effective social media for them.

 Eddie Jones: Fiction and Nonfiction, Amazon ad marketing, KDP & IngramSpark publishing